Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 ### Hsr-PartitionMonitor
 Dating back to the early days of the Pc, one of the simplest and most effective ways of protecting your personal data was to use partitions.
 Nowadays, very few people seem to realise that partitions should only be mounted on an *as-need* basis, and, even then, only with the minimum permissions needed.

 For example, on my laptop, generally, the only permanently mounted partitions are the `boot` and `root` partitions.
-Additionally, while `${HOME}` is also on the `root` partition all the documents and folders, except my `Desktop`, are kept on either, a separate partition for stuff that I will need even when travelling, or to external drives for the bulk of the stuff like: *photos*. *videos*, *media*, *data*, *projects* and the *like*, which I only really need occasionally and would be an absolute utter disaster if I were to lose.
+Additionally, while `${HOME}` is also on the `root` partition all the documents and folders, except my `Desktop`, are kept on either, a separate partition for stuff that I will need even when travelling, or external drives for the bulk of the stuff like: *photos*. *videos*, *media*, *data*, *projects* and the *like*, which I only really need occasionally and would be an absolute utter disaster if I were to lose.

 Anyway, `Hsr-PartitionMonitor` uses `fuser`to periodically check if a drive is currently in use.
 If not, and it is still not being used the next time it checks, then it will dismount it.
 This not only minimises the risks of general `snooping hacks`, but also the risks of a `ransom-ware` attack.